Macau Fisherman’s Wharf: A Unique Waterfront Entertainment Destination

 How to Get to Macau Fisherman’s Wharf

-- On Foot: If you’re staying near the ferry terminal, it’s a 5–10 minute walk to the complex.
+- On Foot: If you’re staying near the ferry terminal, it’s a pleasant 5-10 minute walk.

-FAQs About Macau Fisherman’s Wharf
+Popular FAQs About Macau Fisherman’s Wharf

 No, entry to Macau Fisherman’s Wharf is free.
 However, some attractions or performances may have separate fees.